jose-da-s/jasper-server-os/jasperserver-ui/ce/jrs-ui/README.md

 > If your JRS instance is not accessible via file system - ask JRS instance admin about how to deploy WEB UI.

 ### Deploy to local maven repository
-If you are developing both frontend and backend of the **JasperReports Server** most likely you want updated fronted distribution to be picked up during backend build.
+If you are developing both frontend and backend of the **Jasper Server OS** most likely you want updated fronted distribution to be picked up during backend build.

 Backend build process expects frontend distribution to be deployed to the maven repository.